Eunji-Elly-Lee/eunji-elly-lee.github.io/_posts/2022-02-18-python-basics.markdown

 numbers = [10, 20, 30]
 ```

 2) **Tuple**: This data structure stores values in order like List, but elements generated once cannot be modified or deleted.
-However, since there is no change in the data, the advantage is that the processing speed is faster than List.
+However, since there is no change in the data, the advantage is that the processing speed is faster than a List.
 It is created using parentheses (( )).

 ```python
 numbers = (10, 20, 30)